 4. Improved indoor air quality

-often suffer from the issue of ducts accumulating dust, allergens, and other contaminants that are then distributed throughout the house.
-Ductless mini-splits tackle this problem head-on as they do not rely on ductwork.
+Traditional HVAC systems often suffer from the issue of ducts accumulating dust, allergens, and other contaminants that are then distributed throughout the house.
+Ductless mini split tackle this problem head-on as they do not rely on ductwork.
 In fact, they typically feature multi-stage filtration systems designed to capture and eliminate airborne particles.

 Cons